BertrandConxy/The-Portfolio/README.md

 -Clone this repository with

-git clone https://github.com/BertrandConxy/The-Portfolio.git using your terminal or command line.
+<code>git clone https://github.com/BertrandConxy/The-Portfolio.git</code> using your terminal or command line.

 -Change to the project directory by entering :

-cd The-Portfolio in the terminal.
+<code>cd The-Portfolio</code> in the terminal.

--run code . to open it in vscode
+-run <code>code . </code>to open it in vscode

-It is just a website and It can be opened in any browser.

-It is a mobile-first layout which is also fully responsive to different screens including desktops and laptops.

-I have put a live demo link below in the following section so that if anyone is interested can view it.
-However, if anyone would like to use it, simply, they can fork the repository and then use it independently.
-There are no other dependencies or installations required.

 ## Project Status
 This project is still under development.